Share this Article

-Plumbing problems are never fun, but plumbing mishaps can be particularly unpleasant in New York City, where tight quarters mean your problems become your neighbors' problems (or vice versa.
+Plumbing problems are never fun, but plumbing mishaps can be particularly unpleasant in New York City, where tight quarters mean your problems become your neighbors' problems or vice versa.
 And being home all the time these days means New Yorkers are experiencing more plumbing problems than usual.

 One of the best ways to avoid plumbing problems in New York is to take proactive steps to make sure they don't happen in the first place.
-Read on for a basic guide to understanding New York City plumbing, and how to keep things flowing smoothly.
+Read on for a basic guide to understanding NYC plumbing, and how to keep things flowing smoothly.

 Pipe problems, part one

 New York City’s pipes are probably the biggest culprit for its plumbing woes.
 For one, the city is old, which means old buildings, which means old pipes.